autoarcher/template/README.md

-# template
+# Template

-File template for convenience.
+Various templates for convenience.